riteshgaur/SpringDemo_ecom/README.md

 -Maven

--Stupid code (without comments to start with.
+-regular code (without comments to start with.
 Documentation you said… ah!)

 -magic code ( I don't know why its working so lets better don't touch that block)